 The Skipper Registration Form will ask you to sign as confirmation that you understand all of the rules and guidelines for your participation, as outlined below in the ‘Code of Conduct’.

-Separate forms for Skippers and Paddlers are now available.
+Separate forms for Skippers and Paddlers will be available.
 The following information is required from Skippers:

 - Swimmers Name/s, Duo Name or Team Name